 Friends and family share stories and memories of Katherine, her time at UNC Chapel Hill School of Nursing and her battle with cancer.

 This is only a sampling of the tributes the SON received about Katherine before and after she died.
-Some of what is said refers to the Wilson Family-Anne, John, JD and Fletcher, and their influence and impact as friends and members of a close community.
+Some of what is said refers to the Wilson Family-Anne, John, JD and Fletcher and their influence and impact as friends and members of a close community.
+More tributes can be found here.

 “I first met Katherine Wilson as an applicant to our program.
 She had just suffered the loss of a significant boyfriend, perhaps her fiance, in an avalanche, and was planning to return home for the semester for healing and therapy.
 I was struck by her physical fragility, but also by her inner strength and her self-assessment skills evidenced by her understanding of her strengths and limitations.
 She was well aware of the need to heal herself before having something to give to the profession as a student nurse.